CanInBad/BDCC_wiki/How-to-install-BDCC-mods.md

 6) Copy the zip files into that folder
 7) Restart the game.
 There should be a BDCC.pck file loaded as mod and you should also see other mods

 If you don't do Step 5 the game will crash!
-Limitation of godot engine. `BDCC.pck` file comes from downloading the PC version
+Limitation of godot engine. `BDCC.pck` file can be downloaded separately from itch/github releases

 # HTML5
 1) Open the game